virtuallyunknown/discordjs-typed-commands/readme.md

 This is because our first command `greet` has no subcommands, so we are able to access it's options directly.
 But the `play` command has two subcommands, `coin-toss` and `rock-paper-scissors`, and so far we haven't done any checks to determine which type of subcommand our `interaction` holds.

 Technically this piece of code probably won't crash your application, but it wouldn't make sense to try and access the `coin` option if our interaction subcommand is `rock-paper-scissors`.
-Likewise, it wouldn't make sense to access the `hand` option if the subcommand is `coin-toss`, it's always going to return `null` in both cases.
+Likewise, it wouldn't make sense to access the `hand` option if the subcommand is `coin-toss`, in runtime it's always going to return `null` in both cases.

 The solution is really simple, if your command has subcommands, narrow down the subcommand first: